AUDI2004 Audiological Science 1

 Having successfully completed this module you will be able to:

-- Critically evaluate scientific evidence on the epidemiology of hearing impairment and tinnitus (including factors associated with acceptance, uptake, use and benefit, and hearing screening), for example in terms of different levels of evidence and the strengths and weakness of different study designs
+- Critically evaluate scientific evidence on the benefits and disadvantages of specific technological interventions for hearing impairment, for example in terms of different levels of evidence and the strengths and weakness of different study designs

 Learning and Teaching